Elaine Bearer

-Elaine L. Bearer is an American neuroscientist, pathologist, and composer.
+Elaine L. Bearer is an American brain scientist, neuropathologist, and composer of classical music.

 Education

 Bearer received her Bachelor's of Music from The Manhattan School of Music in Theory, in June 1970.
-She received the Masters of Art from New York University, where her thesis was Structural Innovation in the String Quartets of Haydn.
-Prior to studies at The Manhattan School, Bearer was a pupil of Nadia Boulanger, first at the Ecole Americaine des Beaux Arts in Fontainebleau and continuing in Boulanger's home on Rue Ballu in Paris.
-She received the combined MD-PhD degree from University of California San Francisco (UCSF).
+She received the Masters of Art from New York University, where her thesis was entitled Structural Innovation in the String Quartets of Haydn.
+Prior to studies at The Manhattan School, Bearer was a pupil of Nadia Boulanger, first at the Ecole Americaine des Beaux Arts of the Fontainebleau Schools and continuing in Boulanger's home on Rue Ballu in Paris.
+After several years as a tenure-track professor in music at a small liberal arts college in San Francisco, Lone Mountain College, she studied Human Biology at Stanford, was Donald Kennedy's teaching assistant, worked as a graduate research assistant in Neurobiology with John G. Nicholls and proceeded to be admitted to the combined MD-PhD Medical Scientist Training Program funded by NIH at University of California San Francisco (UCSF) ,where she graduated with the combined degree in a record 6 years.

 Career

-After a one-year post-doctoral fellowship with Lelio Orci in Geneva, Bearer returned to UCSF for residency and fellowship training—clinically in Pathology and Medical Genetics with Charlie Epstein, and scientifically in Biochemistry and Biophysics with Bruce Alberts.
-She was recruited to a tenure track position at Brown University in 1991 and rose in the ranks to full professorship.
-In 2009 University of New Mexico recruited her to an endowed tenured professorship and as Vice Chair for Research.
+After a one-year post-doctoral fellowship with Lelio Orci in Geneva, at the Centre medical universitaire (CMU), Bearer returned to UCSF for residency and fellowship training—clinically in Pathology and Medical Genetics with Charlie Epstein, and scientifically in Biochemistry and Biophysics with Bruce Alberts.
+She was recruited to a tenure-track position at Brown University in 1991 and rose in the ranks to full professorship in 2005.
+In 2009 University of New Mexico recruited her to the Harvey Family Endowed and tenured professorship and as Vice Chair for Research.
+She holds medical licenses in both New Mexico and California, and is Board Certified in Anatomic Pathology.
+She has been continuously funded by NIH since 1994.